 When anal cancer comes back even after its disappearance after treatment then it is called recurrent anal cancer.
 It may come back in the place where it had happened earlier or a place nearby to the older site, or it can spread to other places or organs like the liver, bones, etc. There can be three types of recurrence.
 A local recurrence or LR is the kind of recurrence when cancer comes back in the same place.
 When it comes back to the area nearby then it is called regional recurrence(RR).
 A distant recurrence(DR) happens when tumor comes back in an area different from the earlier occurrence.

 In the case of squamous cell carcinoma type, the usual treatment is CRT or chemoradiotherapy.
 It is considered an effective treatment but patients who undergo this treatment have to bear many side effects which means a reduced quality of life.

-Another study identified the recurrence based on the geometry of the tumour unlike the origin or occurrence area of the tumour.
-This study suggests that the roundness of the tumour could be a clue to know how likely the tumour is going to come back.
-The rounder is the tumour more likely it is expected to come back.
-On the other hand, a decrease in the roundness means the tumour has a lower risk of recurrence.
+Another study identified the recurrence based on the geometry of the tumor unlike the origin or occurrence area of the tumor.
+This study suggests that the roundness of the tumor could be a clue to know how likely the tumor is going to come back.
+The rounder is the tumor more likely it is expected to come back.
+On the other hand, a decrease in the roundness means the tumor has a lower risk of recurrence.

 So, measuring the roundness can help to predict if the recurrence will happen or not.
-Using imaging tools and devices, the image of the tumour can be taken and analysed to know the roundness and other geometrical aspects that may help to identify the recurrence.
+Using imaging tools and devices, the image of the tumor can be taken and analyzed to know the roundness and other geometrical aspects that may help to identify the recurrence.

 We are still not sure about the exact reason for anal cancer as it can happen due to a lot of reasons.
 But we can at least reduce the risk of getting this cancer.
 Some of these ways can be: